Llantrisant: Employment and economy

-Education

 The history of education in Llantrisant is firmly based in the varied religious institutions and Sunday School services which rapidly flourished between the 17th and 19th centuries.
 The Norman parish church was the starting point for the education movement, although it was one that would take a century or more to fully develop into a successful entity.

 Sport and leisure

 Sport flourished in Llantrisant for centuries and the remains of a Welsh Handball court dating from the 1790s, stands at the rear of the Workingmen's Club.
 Llantrisant is also known as the home of Llantrisant Rugby Union Club known locally as the Black Army.

 Llantrisant Male Choir

 The town is home to one of the very longest established male choirs in Wales.
 Established at least as early as 1898, the choir is a prolific touring choir having sung in the USA, Italy, Cyprus, Slovakia, Poland, France, Germany, Ireland, the Netherlands and Spain.
 They travel extensively in the UK supporting charity events and singing at concert engagements.
 The choir has appeared at many notable venues, including The Royal Albert Hall, The Santa Maria Maggiore, Wales Millennium Centre and the Hollywood Bowl.
 The choir has a wide-ranging membership drawn from all ages and social backgrounds.
 They sing a mix of music from traditional choral classics, Welsh hymns and modern pop music.